On Galois action on stack inertia of moduli spaces of curves: Galois Action on Inertia

-Note that the definition of this action relies on many choices as to fix an algebraic closure of $K$, and comes in fact from the identification of two Galois actions $\rho^I_{\vec s} $ and $\rho^I_{\bar z} $, see Proposition \ref{rem:action_intertielle} for details.
+The definition of $\rho_{\vec s,\bar z}^I$ relies indeed on many choices, such as fixing an algebraic closure of $K$ or choosing a specialization morphism from $\bar z$ to the boundary of $\bar{\M}_{g,[m]}$.
+This results in the identification of $\rho^I_{\bar z} $ to the stack inertia $\Gq$-action $\rho^I_{\vec s}$ of Eq. \ref{eq:InGalSt} which is induced by the given tangential $\Gq$-action $\rho_{\vec s}$ -- see the discussion above Proposition \ref{rem:action_intertielle}.

-\begin{rem} In Lemma \ref{lem:morphlindisjoint}, the $K$-point of an irreducible component is built by factorisation through a certain base change of $\M_{g,[m]}$ in order to kill the automorphisms of the gerbe at the generic point.
-In particular, when the irreducible component admits a dense open subset with trivial automorphism group, $\Spec K\to Z$ is the generic point of the component. \end{rem}
+\begin{rem} The $K$-point of an irreducible component given by Lemma \ref{lem:morphlindisjoint} is built by factorisation through a certain base change of $\M_{g,[m]}$ in order to kill the automorphisms of the gerbe at the generic point.
+In particular, when the irreducible component admits a dense open subset with trivial automorphism group, $\Spec (K)\to \mathcal Z$ can be chosen to be the generic point of the component. \end{rem}

 \Mysubsubsection For a general curve $C\in \M_{g,[m]}(G)$, recall that the associated $G$-cover $C\to C/G$ factorises as below with the properties: